FROM STREET TO CIRCUIT

 This Starter Kit Is For:

-• First-time track drivers eager for their maiden circuit experience
+• First-time track drivers eager for their circuit experience

 • Sim racers transitioning their skills to real-world driving